hyriver/pygeohydro/README.rst

     wshed = Station(start='2000-01-01', end='2010-01-21', coords=(-69.32, 45.17))

-The generated ``wshed`` object has a property that shows whether the station is in HCDN database i.e., it's a natural watershed or affected by human activity.
+The generated ``wshed`` object has a property that shows whether the station is in HCDN database i.e., whether it's a natural watershed or is affected by human activity.
 For this watershed ``wshed.hcdn`` is ``True``, therefore, this is a natural watershed.
-Moreover, Using the retrieved information such as the watershed geometry we can then use the ``datasets`` module to access the databases.
-For example, we can get main river channel and tributaries, USGS stations upstream (or downstream) of the main river channel (or tributatires) up to a certain distance, say 150 km or all the stations:
+Moreover, using the retrieved information, ``datasets`` module provides access to other databases.
+For example, we can get the main river channel and the tributaries of the watershed, the USGS stations upstream (or downstream) of the main river channel (or tributatires) up to a certain distance, say 150 km or all the stations:

 .. code-block:: python

+    nldi, sid = hds.NLDI, wshed.station_id

-    tributaries = hds.NLDI.tributaries(wshed.station_id)
+    tributaries = nldi.tributaries(sid)
-    main = hds.NLDI.main(wshed.station_id)
+    main = nldi.main(sid)
-    stations = hds.NLDI.stations(wshed.station_id)
+    stations = nldi.stations(sid)
-    stations_m150 = hds.NLDI.stations(wshed.station_id, navigation="upstreamMain", distance=150)
+    stations_m150 = nldi.stations(sid, navigation="upstreamMain", distance=150)

-For demonstrating the flow accumulation function, lets assum the flow in each river segment is equal to the length of the river segment.
+For demonstrating the flow accumulation function, lets assume the flow in each river segment is equal to the length of the river segment.
 Therefore, theoretically the accumulated flow at the outlet should be equall to the total length of the river network.

 .. code-block:: python